 To get pregnant, we all know that a man's sperm must meet a woman's egg.
-For the vast majority of healthy people under 35 years old, this is a relatively easy process and pregnancy can usually result within one year of unprotected sex.
-For other couples, having sex to get pregnant may not be as easy as they thought, and they may need help through fertility treatments to have a baby.
+For the vast majority of healthy people under 35 years old, this is a relatively easy process, and pregnancy can usually result within one year of unprotected sex.
+For other couples, having sex to get pregnant may not be as easy as they thought, and they may need to make some lifestyle changes or even consider medical interventions to increase their chances of getting pregnant.

-The advances in fertility treatments are helping many couples conceive, but you should remember that many of these treatments require you to have sex to get pregnant.
-And the timing of the sex is important – the greatest chance of becoming pregnant occurs when you have sex during the most fertile time of a woman's menstrual cycle, which is during ovulation (when an egg is released from a woman's ovary).
+Besides making lifestyle changes, the timing of sex is also important.
+The greatest chance of becoming pregnant occurs when you have sex during the most fertile time of a woman's menstrual cycle, which is during ovulation (when an egg is released from a woman's ovary).

-An egg lives for only about 24 hours after it is released, so it is important to have sex during ovulation and the time around ovulation.
+An egg lives for less than 24 hours after it is released, so it is important to have sex during ovulation and the time around ovulation.
 Many couples have difficulty becoming pregnant because they are not having enough regular sex when the woman is ovulating.
-Having sex when the woman most fertile can help a couple's chances of becoming pregnant.
+Having sex when the woman is most fertile can help a couple's chances of becoming pregnant.

 To predict your ovulation day, count back 14 days from the start of your period.
 Since each woman is unique and may not have regular cycle lengths, it can be difficult to know the exact day of ovulation.
 The ovulation day you calculate is the day that ovulation will most likely occur, plus or minus 2 days.
 So, the most fertile time and the time to have sex is 2 days before the ovulation day and up to 2 days after this day.